 Long life of bearings is assured only by maintaining proper alignment and good lubrication at all times.
-Some factors that can cause excessive bearing noise and heat are:
+Some factors that can cause excesive bearing noise and heat are:

 - 1. Incorrect alignment of couplings.

-- Excessive or wrong direction of thrust.
+- 2. Excessive, or wrong direction of thrust.

 - 3. Improper lubrication.

-Bearing Lubricants - Grease
+Bearing Lurbricants - Grease